Big Bad John: Parodies

 There were multiple contemporary parodies of "Big Bad John".
 Cleveland DJ Phil McLean, had a minor hit about a cowardly character, "Small Sad Sam", which was released in December 1961.
 Country Yossi, an Orthodox Jewish composer and singer, spoofed it as "Big Bad Moish" on one of his children's albums.
-There were several gay-themed takes, such as Steve Greenberg's "Big Bruce", and Ben Colder 's "Big Sweet John".
+There were several gay-themed takes, such as Steve Greenberg's "Big Bruce", and Ben Colder's "Big Sweet John".
 The Barron Knights performed the song "Big Bad Bond" about Alan Bond and the America's Cup Challenge.

-A French language translation was made in Quebec Canada and named "Gros Jambon"(Big Ham).
+A French language translation was made in Quebec Canada and named "Gros Jambon" (Big Ham).
 It was done as a one-time novelty act by TV show host Réal Giguère but it caught the public's attention and was afterwards recorded by popular demand, selling over 300,000 copies.

 In an episode of The Jimmy Dean Show, Dean and Rowlf the Dog performed a parody called "Big Bad Dog".

 An Icelandic language version was written and performed by Guðmundur Jónsson, named "Jón tröll" (Jón ogre).

 The song was used in a television advertisement for British supermarket chain Sainsbury's for their car insurance featuring a character named "Little Bill".
-It was also adapted for a series of UK television advertisements starting in 1987 to promote Domestos as "Big Bad Dom".
+It was also adapted for a series of television advertisements from Unilever starting in 1987 to promote Domestos.
+In the UK version of the advertisements, the chorus was changed to Big Bad Dom while in Germany, it was changed to Unser Dom ("Our Dom").

 Political parodies

 Political candidates have run advertisements that make use of "Big Bad John", retaining the music while substituting lyrics that support their particular political bids.

 In Australia, a parody by John Vincent was released in September 1971 called "The Ballad of John Grey Gorton", with lyrics that dealt with Gorton's tenure as Prime Minister of Australia.

 In Texas Senator John Cornyn's 2008 parody, he presented himself as a maverick politician, seeking a return to the Senate to fight to set things right.
 "You see I'm from Texas and we do things quick / And the way this place [the Senate] is run is about to make me sick", the advertisement states.
-Several advertisements were released by Democrats refuting some of the claims made in the song.
+Several advertisements were released by Democrats refuting some claims made in the song.

 In the same year, the Democratic National Committee employed the song in an advertisement that targeted presidential candidate John McCain.
 The advertisement dubbed McCain "Exxon John", while highlighting $2 million in contributions by Exxon-Mobil to McCain's campaign, as well as the supposed role of Big Oil lobbyists in his campaign.

 The song was also used in the closing credits of the UK politics show This Week, whenever the show discussed the former Speaker of the House of Commons, John Bercow.
 It was used to humorous effect due to Bercow's short stature and perceived weak control in Parliament.